AnneLivia/LandmarkCloudVision/README.md

 All the processing related to the Cloud Vision API is being done using a backend API developed using Node.js With Express.
 The backend repository can be accessed through [this link](https://github.com/AnneLivia/CloudVisionAPI-Backend).

-Note: you must create a .env and specify a GCP API Key.
+Note: you must create a .env and specify a GCP API Key in order to use Google Maps API.

 ![example](https://user-images.githubusercontent.com/31932673/213012254-a5931145-4ec6-464b-837f-29be84faebd4.PNG)